luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 	3.  table with details on performed statistical tests including p values
 	4.  all box plots as PDF graphics

-Information on features under  [get_ifeatures](http://matt.crg.eu/#get_ifeatures).
-The input table describing introns needs to contain these pieces of information about the introns in separate columns
+The input table describing introns needs to contain introns info in separate columns:
 1.  start coordinate
 2.  end coordinate
 3.  chromosome ID; these chromosome IDs must match with the chromosome IDs in the GTF and FASTA which you use